-- The MD has its origin in measuring the length of time a bond investment is outstanding. - But it should be seen mainly as measuring price volatility. - Duration of a security can be longer than its maturity or negative! - Neither makes sense under the maturity interpretation. - Many, if not most, duration-related terminology cannot be comprehended otherwise.
+- The MD has its origin in measuring the length of time a bond investment is outstanding. - But it should be seen mainly as measuring price volatility. - Duration of a security can be longer than its maturity or negative! - Neither makes sense under the maturity interpretation. - Many, if not most, duration-related terminology can only be comprehended as measuring volatility.